rahulblob/projects/README.md

 # welcome to R2SWAP
-this was just an css and js framework that is my college's project.
+this was just an css and js framework created by me because I don't like bootstrap buttons and inputs.

 # functions
 it has serval css precoded components like Box Shadow, Navbar, Toggle, ToolTip, Button, Input Styles and many more.